kev-nat/Leukemia-Classification-and-Segmentation-from-Microscopic-Images/README.md

 </p>

 <p align="justify">
-These properties are implemented through shared parameters and locally connected networks as it shown in Figure 4.11. which dramatically reducing the parameter space from 10¹² to 10³ in typical applications.
+These properties are implemented through shared parameters and locally connected networks as it shown above which dramatically reducing the parameter space from 10¹² to 10³ in typical applications.
 The CNN architecture achieves this efficiency through three primary components: convolution layers, pooling layers, and fully connected layers.
 The convolution layers implement filters with defined stride patterns for feature extraction, while pooling layers provide feature resilience and parameter reduction through max or average operations.
 Finally, fully connected layers connect flattened convolutional features to output classifications, completing the network's processing pipeline.
 </p>

 <p align="justify">